 Physical Therapy for Women’s Health and Pelvic Floor Dysfunction: How to Solve Incontinence, Pelvic Pain, and Complications from Pregnancy

-March is Women’s History Month, so we’re dedicating this blog post to addressing women’s health issues.
 Do you experience pain during sexual intercourse?
 Do you experience leakage of urine when jumping or sneezing?
 Do you have weakness or a separation in your abdominal muscles, known as diastasis recti?

 Although these issues are common, they are not normal and can be addressed by a pelvic floor physical therapist!

-What is the Pelvic Floor
+Understanding the Pelvic Floor pelvic floor diagram

 • Constipation